TheTechnobear/rnbo.example.ssp/docs/DEVENV.md

 # setup requirements for build

-we need a copy of the build root for the SSP to build this is detailed in this post https://forum.percussa.com/t/update-13072022-superbooth-2022-sd-card-image-fixes-for-usb-audio-sample-rate-switching-asio-support/1556
+we need a copy of the build root for the SSP to build this is detailed in this post: https://forum.percussa.com/t/update-13072022-superbooth-2022-sd-card-image-fixes-for-usb-audio-sample-rate-switching-asio-support/1556

 we need to download from :
 https://sw13072022.s3.us-west-1.amazonaws.com/arm-rockchip-linux-gnueabihf_sdk-buildroot.tar.gz

 unzip into `~/buildroot` e.g.